Phil25/FileTransmission/README.md

 * Both client and server have two sockets open:
 	* client-\>server to send the file
 	* server-\>client to relay transfer commands
-* After sending a packet the node must receive a response in form of a packet with the same ID.
+* After sending a packet the node must receive a response in form of a packet with the same ID and `ack` bit set.

 1. Client sends to the server packet of `TYPE_FILE_NAME` type with name of the file as data.
 1. Server sends back `TYPE_SPEED` packet.